DevGott001/DevGott001/README.md

 - 👋 Hi, I’m @DevGott001
-- 👀 I’m interested in Web and App development...
+- 👀 I’m a Backend developer and data engineer...
-- 🌱 I’m currently learning Backend development using Node.js
+- 🌱 I’m currently learning Data engineering using Python
 - 💞️ I’m looking to collaborate on any open source project that I can
 - 📫 How to reach me DevGott001